Maryland and Pennsylvania Railroad: 20th century

 Following the merger, the Ma and Pa operated through passenger and freight trains between York and Baltimore, as well as local trains at each end of the line, hauling mail and express, slate, marble, anthracite coal, lumber, furniture, and agricultural products to market.
-Particularly on the Pennsylvania Division (Delta–York), slate from Delta and manufactured goods from Red Lion and York were mainstays of the railroad's outbound freight traffic in the early years.
-On the Maryland Division, inbound anthracite coal deliveries accounted for a significant volume of carloadings, along with milk from the many dairy farms in the area.
-One early morning train from Fallston boarded more than 1,100 gallons of milk daily and was dubbed the "Milky Way".
-The line was profitable and traffic volume was such that additional locomotives were necessary.
-The Ma and Pa acquired two 0-6-0 Baldwin switchers in 1913, #29 and #30 (pictured), called "jewels of engines, in some respects the most attractive the road had", by writer George Hilton in The Ma & Pa – A History of the Maryland & Pennsylvania Railroad.
-The next year, three 2-8-0 "Consolidations" by Baldwin were added to the roster, providing more powerful locomotives for the Baltimore–York through freights.
-At its peak, the railroad had 16 locomotives and 160 pieces of rolling stock, with 573 employees.
+Particularly on the Pennsylvania Division (Delta–York), slate from Delta and manufactured goods from Red Lion and York were mainstays of the railroad's outbound freight traffic.
+On the Maryland Division, inbound anthracite coal deliveries accounted for a significant volume of car loadings, along with milk from the many dairy farms in the area.
+One early morning train from Fallston boarded more than 1,100 gallons of milk daily, and was dubbed the "Milky Way".
+The line was profitable, and traffic volume was such that additional locomotives became necessary.
+The Ma and Pa acquired two 0-6-0 Baldwin switcher locomotives in 1913.
+The next year, three 2-8-0 Baldwin "Consolidation" locomotives were added to the roster.
+At its peak, the railroad had sixteen locomotives, 160 pieces of rolling stock, and 573 employees.

-With increasing competition from trucks and automobiles in the 1920s, passenger volume began to decline along with less-than-carload freight, such as milk from the many dairy farms along the Ma and Pa's pastoral route.
+With increasing competition from trucks and automobiles in the 1920s, passenger and less-than-carload freight volume began to decline.
 The Ma and Pa substituted more economical, self-propelled gas-electric passenger cars for steam-powered passenger trains in 1927–1928.
-Carload freight volume increased in the 1920s, however, as more industries located along the line, and earnings were strong enough for the company to declare dividends in 1930 and 1931.
-The Ma and Pa's relative prosperity ended with the economic downturn during the Great Depression, which cut the railroad's gross revenues by half from 1932 to 1935.
+Carload freight volume increased in the 1920s, however, as more industries appeared along the line, and earnings were strong enough for the company to declare dividends in 1930 and 1931.
+This period of relative prosperity ended during the Great Depression; the railroad's gross revenues fell by half from 1932 to 1935.